jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 ## Why improvise

 It’s worth bearing in mind that the point of all this is to create music.
-To create art, beauty, expression.
+To create art, beauty, to express ourselves.

-An art form need not be mastered before creating art.
+We can make art without first mastering the art form.
-The reason to study and practice music is the hope of making more beautiful music.
+The reason to study and practice music is to make better music.
 The music is the point,
 not the theory or the practice.